anhphha/weather_app_finland-weather-analysis/README.md

 - `Matplotlib` is a plotting library for the Python programming language.
 It provides an object-oriented API for embedding plots into applications.
 - `DateTime` provides a DateTime data type .
 DateTime objects represent instants in time and provide interfaces for controlling its representation without affecting the absolute value of the object.
 - `Plotly` is a Python library interactive, open-source plotting library that supports over 40 unique chart types covering a wide range of statistical, financial, geographic, scientific, and 3-dimensional use-cases.
+- `Scipy`is a scientific computation library that uses NumPy underneath.
+SciPy stands for `Scientific Python`.
+It provides more utility functions for optimization, stats and signal processing.
+Like NumPy, SciPy is open source so we can use it freely.
 - Python `Open Weather Map API`

 ## :1st_place_medal: Required dependecies that you would need to installed for the development